-Electronic Data Capture (EDC) Studies: Axio has over 13 years of experience with EDC.
-To further upgrade our EDC capabilities, we partnered with BioClinica in 2010 to adopt their Express EDC solution.
-We selected BioClinica for two reasons: (1) their product’s flexibility and ease of use, and (2) their shared commitment to customer service and quality.
+Electronic Data Capture (EDC) Studies: Axio has over 15 years of experience with EDC.
+To further upgrade our EDC capabilities, we partnered with BioClinica in 2010 to adopt their Express EDC solution and Merge in 2013 to utilize their eClinical OS platform.
+Our staff have also used Medidata Rave for NCI-supported trials.

 Adverse Event Coding

 We will work with you to develop best practices in creating coding guidelines and conventions.
 Our services include preparing a detailed plan for your study that addresses: